Long-Term Care Visitation

 Visitation is permitted with controls in place using the following guidelines:

 - Residents are able to designate up to three (3) Partners in Care.
 Partners in care are able to visit the resident in their room at any time during regular visiting hours.

 - The Partners in Care may support Residents with:

-- An individual can only be designated as a Partner in Care at one long-term care facility or nursing home.
+- An individual can only be designated as a Partner in Care at one long-term care facility or nursing home (unless extenuating circumstances).

 - If determined it is appropriate by medical staff based on a risk assessment, a Partner in Care or visitor may be required to be tested for COVID-19 prior to visiting with the resident.

 - Partners in Care and designated visitors may be accompanied by minor children during visits if the Partners in Care or designated visitors assume responsibility for the children during the visit.

 - A resident may leave the facility in a vehicle with one or more Partners in Care or designated visitors for a pre-determined time period.

 - The Resident may exit the car with their Partner in Care as long as they limit exposure to others.

 - The Partner in Care is required to wear a medical grade mask in the vehicle and only Partner(s) in Care are to be in the vehicle with the resident.

 - Long-Term Care residents may designate up to six (6) visitors in addition to their three (3) Partners in Care.

 - Visitors must wear a medical grade mask for indoor visits.

 - These visits are permitted bedside in the residents’ rooms.